DOUGBOWMER/Beatbump/README.md

   </a>
 </p>

-## Why Beatbump?
+## Why AlphaTrack?

-Beatbump is a fully-featured music listening experience, while helping to ease your privacy concerns associated with other platforms.
+AlphaTrack is a fully-featured music listening experience, while helping to ease your privacy concerns associated with other platforms.

-Some of Beatbump's features includes:
+Some of AlphaTrack's features includes:

 - Automix for continued listening
 - No ads